01. Asbestos Use in Cigarette Filters

 Who Is at Risk of Asbestos Exposure From Cigarette Filters?

 Asbestos-contaminated cigarettes may have exposed thousands of individuals to the dangerous mineral.
-This included consumers and employees involved in the manufacturing of the cigarettes.
+This includes consumers who smoked and workers who came into contact with asbestos during manufacturing.

-Employees at Hollingsworth & Vose Company may have been exposed during the filter manufacturing process.
-The filters were manufactured using a “dry” process that produced large amounts of dust.
+Employees at Hollingsworth & Vose Company plants in Massachusetts may have been exposed during the filter manufacturing process.
+The cigarette filters were made using a “dry” process that produced large amounts of dust.
 Workers were present while asbestos fibers, cotton and acetate were mixed, carded and deposited onto crepe paper.

 03. Asbestos Lawsuits